ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 1. add boolean in sent_selector telling whether to print tuples or not - done
 3. resolve pending issues - done

+sent_selector7.py and sent_selector7_beta.py are same except that beta version also prints certain things

 # Meeting - Prof. Mausam:
 1. mail mausam and sangnie - where openie fails